maciejg-git/vue-litewind/src/documentation/pages/notify.md

 ###### Hiding notifications

-By default notifications will auto close after short delay (`auto-hide-delay` prop of the `v-notify-container`).
+By default notifications will auto close after short delay (defined by `auto-hide-delay` prop of the `v-notify-container`).
 That behavior can be disabled globally by enabling `static` prop of the `v-notify-container`.
 If only selected notifications should be manually dismissed use `static` property of the argument when calling `push` function.

 By default hovering over `v-notify-container` pauses all timers and restarts them after pointer leaves element.

 ###### Teleport